frcdesign/FRCDesign.org/docs/mechanism-examples/intake/slapdown/index.md

     ---

-    Uses rollers to center a piece against bent polycarb, then flips it back for a passthrough.
-Examples of how to mount cameras and sensors to allow more automation
+    A motor powered pivoting intake that flips up for a handoff

     [:octicons-arrow-right-24: 6423's Crescendo Flip Intake](6423_2024_intake.md)